agrigoridou/Tomato-Leaf-Diseases-TensorFlow-Object-Detection/README.md

     # Additional setup steps as per your environment requirements
     ```

+## Training

-3. Upload your image dataset and prepare training data:
+1. Upload your image dataset and prepare training data:

     ```python
     from google.colab import drive